michalrakoczy10clouds/sdk/README.md

 ## Context

-Zeta is a protocol that allows the trading of undercollateralized perpetual futures on Solana, using an orderbook matching system.
-Zeta is available with SOL, BTC, ETH, APT and ARB as underlying assets, with more to come!
+deriverse is a protocol that allows the trading of undercollateralized perpetual futures on Solana, using an orderbook matching system. deriverse is available with SOL, BTC, ETH, APT and ARB as underlying assets, with more to come!

 Native numbers are represented with BN to the precision of 6 d.p as u64 integers in the smart contract code.